This section covers the following topics:

 How the statement is translated and which command is actually issued depends on the TP-monitor environment:

-Under CICS, the BACKOUT TRANSACTION
+Under CICS, the BACKOUT TRANSACTION statement is

-translated into an EXEC CICS ROLLBACK
+translated into an EXEC CICS ROLLBACK command.

-However, in pseudo-conversational mode (PSEUDO=ON
+However, in pseudo-conversational mode (PSEUDO=ON), only changes

 made to the database since the last terminal I/O are undone.
 This is due to